celosiag/valkyrie/README.md

 # Valkyrie
-A Generic Framework for Verifying Privacy Provisions in Wireless Networks
+A generic framework for verifying privacy provisions in wireless networks.